 If you have any tax questions about Tax Lien issues you may come across, please don’t hesitate to Contact the Columbus tax attorneys at Sheppard Law Offices to discuss your particular situation.
 For your convenience we have tax law offices in Columbus, Newark, and Mount Vernon, Ohio.
 Call today to schedule your free consultation at (866)770-4918.

 Contact Sheppard Law Offices and Kenneth L. Sheppard, Jr. to discuss your particular situation.
-Call today to schedule your free consultation consultation at (614) 523-3106.
+Call today to schedule your free consultation at (614) 523-3106.